nuggett11/Forex-Strategy-Builder/README.txt

 For support see http://forexsb.com/forum/

-Copyright © 2006-2010 Miroslav Popov
+Copyright © 2006-2011 Miroslav Popov
-See the License Agreement and file headers for license info.
+See the License Agreement for license info.